From our Free Quilt Block Patterns Library

 Your four HST are ready, too!

-Arrange your HST, paper-pieced sides and center square into rows.
+Arrange your HST, paper-pieced sides and center square into rows to create the Frame design.

 Stitch the units in each row together.
 Press, with SA in the direction of the arrows.
 The SA of the HST and paper-pieced sides nest to make matching the point very easy.
 Pin if needed.